Effective as of: 02.15.2025

 Titles for Faculty

-This section on titles for faculty and for non-faculty teaching positions was drafted by the Faculty Council.
+This section on titles for faculty and for non-faculty teaching positions was drafted by the Faculty Senate.
 It was submitted to the AUAC Board of Trustees and accepted in principle.

 As described below, faculty of the University will be appointed utilizing a rank and descriptor appropriate to their professional training and experience and their level of commitment to the University.